Tomas-Bombau/Tomas-Bombau/README.md

 ---

 ## Front End Developer
 Hello, my name is Tomas.
 I'm 33 years old, and I live in Buenos Aires, Argentina.
 I have a degree in Communication, and I am a Front End Programmer.
 I am motivated by understanding the user and providing design and navigability solutions directly from the code.
 I also have solid foundation in backend technologies such as Node.js, Express, and Sequelize.
-I know how to center a "<div>" without ChatGPT 😅
+I know how to center a "div" without ChatGPT 😅
 <br/>
 ### A Few Quick Facts About Me
 <img align="right" height="120" width="230" alt="GIF" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif" />